henrylbseaworth/beergames0214/README.md

     hi my name is bacon(1) and this email is getting longer than expected. have you ever thought about bacon(2) ^ bacon(3) && bacon(4)?

 You can use any languages/libraries/hax.
 Whoever completes the program is invited to a bar to drink beer.
 Whoever "wins" the challenge chooses the bar

+Beer Games Rules (Preliminary)
+====
+Contestants can enter any number of programs.
+Programs can use any language, libraries, or dependencies.
+The programs will be evaluated on ONE agreed upon machine.

+Challenges should include details such as the due date and specifics of how to win the challenge.
+Usually an auto-checker will be provided to provide logical validation and possibly some benchmark if applicable.
+By tradition, the winner of the challenge picks a celebration venue (bar).
+All contestants that complete the challenge are invited to the celebration and are not obligated to buy the winner anything.